-By the 1980s, William J. Rumpke (current President and CEO) and Thomas Rumpke had purchased Rumpke Inc. from their fathers and were on an acquisition spree, buying out more than 200 companies.
+By the 1980s, William J. Rumpke (current President Emeritus) and Thomas Rumpke had purchased Rumpke Inc. from their fathers and were on an acquisition spree, buying out more than 200 companies.
 These purchases included landfills that Rumpke continues to operate today in Butler, and Mt.
 Sterling, Ky., Medora, Ind., and Georgetown, Ohio.
 By 1984, Rumpke had also begun operations in Greenville, Ohio, and Columbus, Ind.
 Rumpke opened a Dayton, Ohio, office in 1987.

 New Discoveries and Technologies